This is a past event and is currently no longer running.

 The Coffee Bar

-Our Coffee Bar is open all day for Quarter Horse barista coffee and a quick and tasty bite to eat.
+Our Coffee Bar is open before the show and during the interval for hot and cold drinks, snacks or a quick and tasty bite to eat.

 The Bars